+- · Avoid potential effects;

+- · Reduce those effects which remain; and

-• Lastly, where no other measures are possible, to propose compensatory measures.
+- Where no other measures are possible, lastly to propose compensatory measures.

 Appropriate mitigation measures are discussed within each technical chapter as relevant.

 1.7 Cumulative Developments

 Each technical assessment considers the nature of effects and includes cumulative effects with other developments where appropriate.
 These are effects that result from incremental changes caused by past, present or reasonably foreseeable developments together with the Development being assessed.
 For the cumulative assessment, the combined effects of several developments in isolation may be insignificant but cumulatively when considered with other developments have a significant effect.